 - Amyloidosis (disorder in which a protein called amyloid builds up in the organs and tissues)

 - Disorder that affects the glomerular basement membrane, the part of the kidney that helps filter waste and extra fluid from the blood

 - Blood vessel diseases, such as vasculitis or polyarteritis

-- Heavy use of pain relievers, especially NSAIDs
+- Analgesic nephropathy syndrome (kidney disease due to heavy use of pain relievers, especially NSAIDs)

 Common symptoms of glomerulonephritis are: